ghchinoy/cectl/README.md

   cectl [command]

 Available Commands:
-  executions        Manage Formula Instance Executions formula-instances Manage Formula Instances formulas          Manage formulas on the platform help              Help about any command hubs              Hub management jobs              Manage jobs on the platform profiles          Manage profiles resources         Manage common resources
+  elements          Manage Elements on the Platform executions        Manage Formula Instance Executions formula-instances Manage Formula Instances formulas          Manage formulas on the platform help              Help about any command hubs              Hub management instances         Manage Instances of Elements on the Platform jobs              Manage jobs on the platform profiles          Manage profiles resources         Manage common resources